gradio-app/gradio/CONTRIBUTING.md

 bash scripts/install_gradio.sh
 ```

-### To install the local development version of Gradio
+### To install development and testing requirements

 * Navigate to the repo folder and install test requirements (note that it is highly recommended to use a virtual environment since the versions are pinned)